akazakov/scala_days_2016/keynotes/09_05_M_Odersky_future_of_scala.md

 - Optimized for Java 8
 - 33 new features
-- Programming in scala third ed updated for 2.12
+- Programming in Scala third ed updated for 2.12

 ## Beyond 2.12

 - focus on libraries
 - study ways to revamp the collections
-  - strawman proposals under study
+  - straw-man proposals under study
   - collect ideas and prototype solution
-  - give nicer apis
+  - give nicer APIs
 - better modularization: current binary is a big blob
 - thinking about split:
   scala stdlib -> scala core and scala platform
 - scala core: minimal
-- scala platform: a bigger than current stdlib
+- Scala platform: a bigger than current stdlib

 ## Other things coming in 2016
 - Scala.js -> 0.6.9